-Also known as “egg-laying machines”, they are a beautiful chicken breed that quickly became the honorary national bird of Australia.
+In addition to being a dual purpose chicken, they are known as “egg-laying machines”.
+They are a beautiful chicken breed that quickly became the honorary national bird of Australia.

 This Australorp care guide explains the need-to-know information about these chickens.
 You’ll also learn what they offer to provide you a more productive farm.